-All program income generated as a result of awarded grant funds must be used for approved project-related activities.
+All program income generated as a result of awarded funds must be used for approved project-related activities.
+The program income alternative applied to the awards under the program will be addition.
+Post-award requirements for program income can be found at 45 CFR § 75.307.